The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 On October 19th, 1982, John DeLorean was arrested at a Sheraton Hotel near the Los Angeles International Airport.
 U.S. authorities would charge him with conspiracy to obtain and distribute $24 million worth of cocaine, and by the next day, DeLorean's story was on the front page of every major newspaper.

 His car company was seemingly erased overnight—John placed blame on the British government, accusing them of forcing DeLorean Motor Company out of business by tossing the DMC-12's $18 million body dies into Galway Bay.
 Meanwhile, Tingey wanted to bring the details of the buyout to prosecutors in an attempt to push forward Gus Davis' purchase of Logan, and perhaps save DMC-Logan.
-Gephart declined, a move which Tingey believes was driven by Gephart's fear of Roy Nesseth.
+His partner Gephart declined, a move which Tingey believes was driven by Gephart's fear of Roy Nesseth.

 "Five or six days later, [DeLorean] came out and had this huge Bible he's carrying," said Tingey.
 "I said to my partner, 'You know, seems to me, like somebody gonna want to know that this deal is out there'.
 I think [Tom] was afraid of Nesseth.
 He's not alive anymore.
 But he said, 'Oh, no. We're not going to mess with that.'"